sagemath/trac_to_gh/Issue 7298.md

 Keywords: animation, video

-The attached patch adds support for creating Ogg Theora videos from animation objects.

-The resulting video files are embedded into the notebook using the html5 video tag.
+This ticket is about adding support for creating Ogg Theora or WebM videos from animation objects.
+The resulting video files are embedded into the notebook using the HTML 5 video tag.

 The show method of animations now works more like the one of Graphics objects.
 Animations can now be embeddend in html fragments, for example using html.table().

-By default animations are still created as animated gifs.
-To get a Theora video from an animation "a" use:
+By default animations are still created as animated GIFs.
+To get a modern video from an animation "a" use one of these:

 ```
-a.show(format = 'ogv')
+a.show(mimetype="video/ogg")
+a.show(format="webm")
 ```

-Depends on libtheora and libogg spkg's (Trac: #7297).
+The original ticket was designed to use libtheora and libogg from #7297 and only supported Theora.
+The currently attached branch builds on FFmpeg and supports a variety of formats, including Theora and WebM.
+Support for calling FFmpeg is already in place, so the focus here is on user interface, mainly integration with the `show` method and using HTML 5 video tags.

 Issue created by migration from https://trac.sagemath.org/ticket/7298